 Instagram is My Playground

 I don’t remember the date of my first Instagram post, and I have no intention of scrolling back 17,501 posts to find out.
 Wouldn’t it be nice if the application had a “Go back to the first Post” button?
 I once did scroll back and took a note, or picture of the date – but I can’t find it!
-But I do know this, that the first day I ever tried Street Photography was May 19, 2013, so, it was likely around that time of my inaugural pressing of the share button.
+But I do know this, that the first day I tried Street Photography was May 19, 2013.
+So, it was likely around that time of my inaugural post.
 Not important.
 What is, is that I started.

 I call it my playground because I don’t take it too seriously, other than coming up with a pleasing sequence of images.
-Images if feel look good together, kind of like a book, but not the classic style of having contrasting pictures side by side, I just like it when they have a similar feel.
+Images I feel may look good together, like a monograph, but not in the classic style of having contrasting adjacent pictures; I like that they share a similar aesthetic.
 It may not seem so, but I do take pains to entertain.
 But this playground comes with a love/hate relationship.

-I won’t bore you here with a rant.
-Everyone who’s used Instagram knows they like to change things.
-And yes, it’s annoying, but what can you do?
-Stay on top of it, figure it out, and deal with the change.
-And, expect more.
+I won’t bore you with a rant.
+Everyone who’s used Instagram knows Adam Mosseri likes to change things.
+And yes, it is annoying, but what can you do?
+Well, I like to stay on top of it, figure it out, and deal with the change.
+And, expect more updates, hopefully for the better.

 A quick explanation on how my Instagram account as evolved over the years, and why.

-When I first started, I was happy with the number of views my post would achieve – and views are all that matter to me.
-Likes are nice, but if I were to stumble across my account, I wouldn’t likely like anything, knowing that if I did, I would wake up the next day find over 100 images in my main feed from this strange account.
+When I first started, I was satisfied with the number of views my posts would get – and views are all that matter to me.
+Likes are nice, but if I were to stumble across my account, I wouldn’t likely “like” anything, knowing that if I did, I would wake up the next day and find over 100 images in my main feed, all from this strange account.
 And why is that?
 Well, one day the algorithm decided that if you post an image, it’s sent to the bottom of the priority list, and you’d be lucky if anyone sees it.
 What to do?
 Push back!
-Post as many images as possible in one day, right to the point of locked account warnings (happened many times).
-And rarely do I post just one images.
-They don’t like images? – well let’s post more!
+Post as many images as possible in one day, right to the point of locked-account warnings (has happened many times).
+And rarely do I share just one image, in a particular post.
+They don’t like images? – well let’s add more to a single post!
 And so, I did, and that’s the annoying part for anyone brave enough to follow me.
-I’ve multiple times post a warning for everyone who follows me, to go ahead and restrict my account, so their feed will only show below ten percent of my posts.
-And if they want to see more, they can freely go ahead.
-Hopefully, a happy compromise, because I have no intention of stopping posting many images.
+I’ve multiple times post a warning to my followers, to go ahead and restrict my account, so their feed will only show below ten percent of the posts I share.
+And if they want to see more, they can freely do so.
+Hopefully, a happy compromise, because I have no intention to stop posting many images.
 Why?
 If you consider in one year, 2018, I pushed the shutter button 100,000 times.
-I have a lot of images to share.
-And I can’t think of anything else to do with them at this time, so I might as well share them.
+I have a lot of images.
+And I can’t think of anything better to do with them at this time, so I might as well share them.
 It’s just what I do.

 And why, Mike, do you always post a crop of the main image, along with this image – why not just share the full image and not the crop?
-Well, a couple of reasons, and for anyone who has struggled with how Instagram loves to crush any image you post to oblivion, you’ll understand the issue.
+Good question!
+A couple of reasons.
+And for anyone who has struggled with how Instagram loves to crush to oblivion any image you post, you’ll understand the issue.
 What does this mean?
-Any image that gets shared, they will always discard data to reduce the size of the file.
-They have no choice but to do this, because if they didn’t the amount of storage on their servers would be incredibly huge!
-So, this is one of those problems that must be dealt with, otherwise the images you share get decimated and look terrible.
-And photographers, me included, typically obsess over image quality.
-This problem had to be solved.
-I go into detail in my book (at the time of writing) what I do to try and solve this issue, but it’s dated, so it doesn’t really matter.
-And even at the time I did figure out how to manage this issue, Instagram still discarded data on my images, even after doing everything I could to post an image within the ‘correct’ parameters.
-This means that the images were edited in such a way that the algorithm wouldn’t do anything to them, and if done correctly – they would look ‘good’.
-Problem solved?
-No!
+Instagram discards data to reduce the file size of any image uploaded.
+There’s no choice, because if they didn’t, the amount of storage on their servers would become unmanageable.
+But when this happens, the images lack detail and are not acceptable, at least to me.
+I had to find a way to overcome this.
+I go into detail in my book, People Photography, Life, and the Street, how I solved this issue (at the time of writing), but it’s dated.
+The goal: edit each image in such a way that the platform won’t change them – I would be in control of the final acceptable look.
+But, as it turned out, even after doing everything I could to edit within ‘correct’ parameters, Instagram still discarded data on my images.
+Let me explain.
 Instagram plays games as well!
 For a few days after you’ve shared the post, the images look fine, but then after that?
-They mess with it again, and I could tell the quality was reduced.
+They mess with it, and I could tell the quality was reduced.
 And yes, I’m obsessed with this, at least I was.
 I’m now confident my editing process is as good as I can get it.
 And if I want better image quality, I invite people to go to my website, where I do have control over quality.

 And lastly, why do I include lyrics along with some of my images?
 Again, I think of Instagram as my playground – I just do what is fun for me, and hopefully for you as well.
-And as I’m always listening to music as I edit, I’m always inspired to add lyrics or passages from books, or whatever to complete the ‘story’ I have in my mind when it comes to viewing the image.
+And, as I’m always listening to music as I edit, I’m always inspired to add lyrics or passages from books, or whatever comes to mind to complete the ‘story’ when viewing the image.
 There’s always a thought, or feeling, or expression that goes into the creation of the images.
-It’s inspirational and inspiring to study the human character and expression – that’s why we get into street photography, at least that’s why I did.
+Studying human character and expression is deeply inspiring; that’s why I got into street photography.
 And these thoughts and feelings get baked into the edit every time.
-I always hear the music when I view the images after the edit.
+I always hear music when I view the completed image.
 They just go together.
-It’s just how I work.
-Although I’d rather share the lyrics of a song, than the actual song as Instagram offers to you every time you make a post.
-I kind of find that annoying, scrolling along, enjoying all the shared images from everyone – then bam!
-A loud burst of music attached to a post!
-Not my game.
+It’s how I work.
+Although I will say, I’d rather share the lyrics of a song, not the actual music.
+Instagram suggests music you can add to each post.
+But I find that annoying: scrolling along, enjoying all the shared images from everyone – then bam! a loud burst of music attached to a post!
+Not my game, no thank you!

 Thanks for your time, Mike